These days, more TIG and MIG welders are starting to feature 2T & 4T as standard.

 On the torch, you press and hold the trigger to activate the starting amperage and release it to start the upslope to the working amperage.
 Here you are free to TIG weld without touching the trigger.
 To finish, you press the trigger again to downslope to the ending amperage you pre-set and release the trigger to terminate the arc.

 Related: TIG Welding Machines – Recommend Picks (with 2T and 4T)

 2T vs. 4T in MIG Welding – How It Works

-In MIG welding the 2T and 4T feature is not designed to replace anything like the foot pedal on a TIG welder.
+In MIG welding, the 2T and 4T features are not designed to replace anything like the foot pedal on a TIG welder.
 It is designed to just add more functionality in how you use your MIG gun.

-The 2T and 4T function on a MIG is more simple compared to a TIG welder as there is no amperage to worry about.
+The 2T and 4T functions on a MIG are simple compared to a TIG welder as there is no amperage to worry about.
 Instead, you preset your voltage and wire speed settings.
 There are no upslope or downslope settings.

 2T in MIG Welding

 2T in MIG welding is not really a function.
 You could say it is the same thing as having no 2T function at all…

 You press the trigger on the MIG gun to start welding, and you release the trigger to stop – nothing new at all.